-EPBC CONDITION NUMBER EPBC CONDITION SSI RELEVANT SSI 7474 CONDITION COMPLIANCE STATUS EXPLANATION when groundcover is most likely to be native, the assumed presence of any relevant species and ecosystems may be applied to conservatively evaluate impacts and associated credit requirements.
+EPBC COND NUMI OITION BER EPBC CONDITION SSI RELEVANT SSI 7474 CONDITION COMPLIANCE STATUS EXPLANATION native.
+If evaluation is not possible at a time when groundcover is most likely to be native, the assumed presence of any relevant species and ecosystems may be applied to conservatively evaluate impacts and associated credit requirements.
 1 С Implement biodiversity conditions E17-E21 and E23-E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters.
 E21 The Proponent must submit to the Planning Secretary for information a copy of the Credit Retirement Report for the retirement of the ecosystem and species credits required by Condition E18 within one month of receiving the report.
-Not applicable ARTC has been granted an extension by DPE to undertake a revision of biodiversity credit offsets and ARTC is in the process of revising credits in accordance with the relevant conditions of approval.
-The Planning Secretary will be provided a copy of the Credit Retirement Report within one month of ARTC receiving the report.
+Not applicable The CSSI approval is dated 13 August 2020.
+As such the biodiversity offset obligations for ecosystem and species credits as outlined in this condition must have originally been met by 13 August 2022.
+However, ARTC has since obtained a two-year extension of time from NSW DPE for the retirement of biodiversity credits in accordance with the NSW Biodiversity Offsets Policy for Major Projects.
+The approved extension of time is now 13 August 2024.
 1 С Implement biodiversity conditions E17-E21 and E23-E26 of Part E, Schedule 2 of the State Infrastructure approval, where they relate to monitoring, managing, minimising, reducing, avoiding, mitigating, offsetting, recording, or reporting on, impacts to protected matters.
 E23 The Proponent must reduce the area of koala habitat, identified in Table E4, that is impacted by the CSSI by at least 25%, or as otherwise agreed by the Planning Secretary.
 Note, refer to of the CSSI7474 approval for Table E4: Vegetation zones/plant community types identified as koala habitat.
-See Appendix D. Not applicable This is not yet triggered as ARTC has been granted an extension by DPE to undertake a revision of biodiversity credit offsets and reduction in koala habitat impact area and ARTC is in the process of revising credits in accordance with the relevant conditions of approval.
+See Appendix D. Compliant ARTC have developed a Construction Impact Zone (CIZ) (as defined by Issue for Construction (IFC) drawings), which is within the approved SPIR footprint under the EIS/SPIR.
+ARTC further revised the CIZ mid-2022, with the intent of reducing the areas of impacted koala habitat as reflected in Table E4.
+The updated CIZ reduced the impacted koala habitat by 57%.
+This update was completed and approved by DPE on 22 June 2022.
+DCCEEW were consulted and provided feedback during this process.